open-learning-exchange/open-learning-exchange.github.io/pages/profiles/deepaliyc.md

 I graduated in 2017 from University of Maryland with a masters degree in Telecommunication Engineering.
-I really enjoy Anime,Also, I enjoy coding in Python.
+I really enjoy watching movies.
+Also, I love chocolates.

 ### Languages: